pvcraven/big-data-class/source/assignments/annotated_bibliography/annotated_bibliography.rst

 ====================================

 You will be writing a report on 'Big Data' and its impact on *something*.
 You get to pick that something.

+Remember, the topic *must* tie into Big Data.
+The most common grade-killing mistake with this paper is to write a paper that has nothing to do with Big Data, or only have the smallest link to Big Data.

-Here are some prior paper titles students have
+Here are some prior paper titles students have written:
-written:

 * Big Data Baseball: Defensive Sabermetrics
 * Big Data + Fantasy Football = Success